odedlaz/oded.blog/source/_posts/From-Ghost-to-Hexo.md

 My blog wasn't snappy enough.
 There are a number of "blame" factors:
 - Ghost isn't fast enough (I never checked that)
-- The droplet I was paying for didn't supply resources for Ghost
+- The droplet I was paying for didn't supply enough resources for Ghost

-I had to redirect my users to [AMP](https://www.ampproject.org/).
+I decided to redirect my users to [AMP](https://www.ampproject.org/) to gain extra speed.
 I set up rules on nginx to only redirect mobile users to AMP, which I didn't like for serveral reasons:

-1. AMP removed disqus and mathjax (which made some posts unredable from mobile)
+1. AMP removed disqus and mathjax (which made some posts unreadable from mobile)
-2. It give my users two distinct websites, with a completely different design.
+2. It gives my users two distinct websites, with a completely different design.

 Plus, Everything [Alex Kras](https://www.alexkras.com/about/) wrote about the subject - [I decided to disable AMP on my site ](https://www.alexkras.com/i-decided-to-disable-amp-on-my-site/).